Alerting Devices

 Companies and Organisations That Can Assist

-The availability of these Alerting Devices is increasing thanks to various Organizations and Companies such as Edit Microsystems who have made concerted efforts to make sure that this equipment is easily available for persons who are Deaf or have Hearing Impairments in South Africa.
+The availability of these Alerting Devices is increasing thanks to various Organizations and Companies such as Edit Microsystems who have made concerted efforts to make sure that this equipment is easily available for persons who are Deaf or have Hearing Impairments, as well as variety of other equipment is available to purchase from the various organisations and companies that specialise in the training of Hearing Alert Dogs in South Africa, such as Smart Service DogHoney’s Garden For Medical Alert Dogs SA, Paws4Purpose and Paws4life Training Academy.

 Edit Microsystems Logo - helping you learn